Designing Privacy-Preserving Visual Perception for Robot Navigation Based on User Privacy Preferences: Conclusion

 \section{Conclusion}

 In this work, we investigated how user privacy preferences can inform the design of privacy-preserving visual perception for robot navigation.
 Through two user studies, we showed that users generally prefer privacy-preserving visual abstractions and low-resolution RGB inputs, and that their privacy preferences for RGB resolution vary with robot proximity during navigation.
 Based on these findings, we derived a user-configurable distance-to-resolution privacy policy and showed how it can be instantiated in an existing multi-resolution RGB semantic object-goal navigation pipeline.
 Our results provide a practical step toward operationalizing user privacy preferences in navigation-oriented robot visual perception.
+Future work will extend user-centered privacy-preserving navigation to RGB-D, while validating personalized and real-time adaptive privacy policies across more diverse user populations.